cgalbraith87/bigbones/index.md

 ## How do we do it?

 SIMPLE.
 We have synthesized the crippling disease called Fibrodysplasia ossificans progressiva.
 In short, humans with this disease face a terrible prognosis of having all of their muscle fibers turn into bone.
-Why is this advantangeous to us bony folk?
+Why is this advantageous to us bony folk?

 **Because now it comes in a spray.**